 Some types of events will require the event organizer to enter into an agreement with the District of Oak Bay laying out terms and conditions of approval.
 This agreement, if necessary, will be provided once approval in principle has been given.

-Organizers must designate a named on-site public liaison with authority to ensure compliance with agreement and to make decisions on behalf of the organizer for the duration of the event including the clean up and set up time.
-Contact information for the liaison must be provided in the application and the liaison must be available via cell phone at all times during the event.
+Organizers must designate a named on-site public contact person with authority to ensure compliance with agreement and to make decisions on behalf of the organizer for the duration of the event including the clean up and set up time.
+Contact information for the on-site contact person must be provided in the application and they must be available via cell phone at all times during the event.
 It is required that the agreement with the District of Oak Bay be on-site, available and presented upon request.